How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: Preliminaries

-We choose a threat model that is particularly relevant for deployed robotic systems using large pre-trained policies, where model weights are publicly available but the training process is complete.
-In particular, we study offline Universal Adversarial Perturbations (UAP) that must generate a single fixed perturbation designed to work across all states.
-The goal of a \textbf{Universal Adversarial Perturbations (UAP)} attack~\cite{MoosaviDezfooli2016UniversalAP} is to find a single perturbation vector that can cause misclassification when applied to multiple different inputs.
-Unlike online attacks such as Fast Gradient Sign Method (FGSM)~\cite{Goodfellow2014ExplainingAH} or Projected Gradient Descent (PGD)~\cite{madry2018towards} attacks, which compute perturbations for each input independently and require expensive white-box access at test-time, UAP generates a single perturbation $v$ that satisfies $\|v\|_p \leq \epsilon$ and is designed offline to successfully affect a high fraction of the input distribution.
-The perturbation is computed iteratively over a set of training inputs by accumulating the minimal perturbation needed to cause misclassification for each input while maintaining the constraint on the perturbation magnitude.
+Moosavi-Dezfooli et al. ~\cite{MoosaviDezfooli2016UniversalAP} proposed the Universal Adversarial Perturbation (UAP) attack, a popular class of adversarial attacks that learn a single, input-agnostic, vector perturbation $\delta$ to cause misclassifications across multiple different inputs.
+Unlike online adversarial attacks, such as Fast Gradient Sign Method (FGSM)~\cite{Goodfellow2014ExplainingAH} or Projected Gradient Descent (PGD)~\cite{madry2018towards} attacks, which compute perturbations for each input independently and require expensive white-box access at test-time, UAP generates a single perturbation $\delta$ that satisfies $\|\delta\|_p \leq \epsilon$ and is designed offline to successfully affect a high fraction of the input distribution.
+The perturbation is computed iteratively over a set of training inputs by accumulating perturbations that increase the loss of the pre-trained neural network for each input while maintaining the constraint on the perturbation magnitude.